 Technology at Momilani

 At Momilani we work to prepare our students and teachers for the challenges ahead of them.
 Through project based learning and the integration of technology in our classrooms, teachers empower students to be complex thinkers and problem solvers, as well as effective, ethical users of technology.
-Students will come to lab and learn a variety of skills from the main categories, then teachers will reinforce the skills in the classroom using the curriculum.
+Students also come to the lab and learn a variety of skills from digital citizenship to Google Docs, then teachers will reinforce the skills in the classroom using the curriculum.
 Teachers and students alike use technology to enhance everyday teaching and learning.

 Mr. Tashiro and his students engaged in digital art.

 Standards and Curriculum:

 Technology will span all grades, K-6.
-Grades K to 2 will be aligned with the overall school curriculum, but instruction will be completed in the classroom.
-Grade 3 - 6 will have technology lessons in the lab.
-Students will be exposed to both Apple and Windows environments throughout the year.
+Grades K-2 will be aligned with the overall school curriculum, but instruction will be completed in the classroom.
+Grade 3-6 will have technology lessons in the lab.
+Students will be exposed to both OSX and Windows environments throughout the year.
 We will be using a curriculum based on the ITSE Nets core with a focus on the following: